Starting Spring 2024 Clinical Trial Management (MS) will be offered in two modalities

 The program has three primary objectives:

-- To ensure that students establish strong academic and practical skills of clinical trial operations
+To ensure that students establish strong academic and practical skills in clinical trial operations

 Student Learning Outcomes